WCSCourses/ScientificCommunities/sources-and-foundations.md

 ---

-## Center for Scientific Collaboration and Community Engagement

-The Center for Scientific Collaboration and Community Engagement (CSCCE) is an important influence on the broader field of scientific community engagement and on the author's professional learning.

-The author completed the **Scientific Community Engagement Fundamentals** course.

-This guide does **not** reproduce CSCCE course slides, worksheets, activities, diagrams or other course materials.

-Where CSCCE has publicly released resources under a licence permitting reuse, the specific resource and licence should be checked before reuse.

-Readers interested in professional scientific community engagement are encouraged to consult CSCCE's original resources and training.

----

 ## The Art of Community

 Charles Vogl's work provides a complementary perspective on community identity, belonging, initiation, rituals, stories, symbols and deeper participation.